 Steps 5 and 5+ are much more challenging for farmers, particularly here in North America where pigs are nearly always castrated when they are young to avoid what’s been called “boar taint” – a flavor that our palates aren’t used to.
 Since all physical alterations, including castration, are prohibited at Steps 5 and 5+, this is a significant challenge, but one that we know some of our producers are already facing head-on.

 Step 5 also requires piglets to be raised with their littermates for their whole lives.
 And at Step 5+, transport is prohibited, so the pigs must be born and spend their entire lives on one farm.
 We’ll continue to support our producers as they explore ways to reach these levels.
-We are pleased to partner with dedicated family-owned farms and producers to bring you great-tasting meat from animals raised with care.
+We are pleased to partner with dedicated family-owned farms and producers to bring you great-tasting meat.
 And don’t forget we also require no antibiotics - ever, no added growth hormones*, and no animal by-products in the feed.

 *Federal regulations prohibit the use of hormones in raising pork.